Tips to Help the Transition from Detergent Shampoos to Natural SHAMPOO BARS

 Use Your Natural Scalp Oil--The Secret to Healthy Hair: The sebum naturally produced by your scalp may actually hold the key to beautiful hair.
 Depending on your hair type proper hair brushing, sometimes called "dry brushing" can help condition your hair.
 Using full strokes, brush the hair from the scalp to the tips helps to distribute the natural hair oils produced by your scalp.
 Be gentle, and do not brush hair when wet or tangled to prevent breakage.

-For those with curly or kinky hair use your hands as a brush to distribute the natural scalp oil from your roots to the ends of your hair.
+For those with thick, curly or coily/kinky hair use your hands as a brush to distribute the natural scalp oil from your roots to the ends of your hair.

 Do NOT Lather the Length of Your Hair: The purpose of shampooing your hair is to remove dirt and excess oils from your scalp and hair roots.
 You do NOT need to apply shampoo from roots to tips.
 Focus only on your scalp.
 This technique helps prevent coating your hair strands with shampoo that can leave a residue.